 Although it may seem simple, towing requires a bit of planning and safety precautions before you board your first passenger.
-By following a few guidelines, your day on the water will be more enjoyable.
+By following a few guidelines for properly towing tubes by boat, your day on the water will be more enjoyable.
 Whenever towing anyone behind your boat, you should have at least one spotter who can keep track of the passenger and relay any necessary information to the driver.

 Tip #1: Keep Your Distance

 Whenever towing someone behind your boat, always remember is to keep a safe distance from docks, other boats, bulkheads, and shorelines.
 Also, be aware of the water depth at all times avoiding shallow water.
 The length of the rope is the other important aspect when towing.
 Whether for tubers or water skiers, you want it to be around 100 feet at a minimum to keep your distance.
 Ski ropes are normally available at 75 feet, but it's best to have 100 feet at a bare minimum.
 The reason for the extra distance is that when a spill occurs, you want adequate distance for the rider or skier to tumble across the water without coming in contact with your motorboat or personal watercraft.

 Tip #2: The Tube and the Boat Don't Go the Same Speed

 The speed of the boat and the tube will differ especially during turns.
 Most likely, all of us have experienced the thrill of getting whipped around the water at high speeds.
 During these transitions, the tube will often travel much faster than the boat.
 If you turn the boat at 20 miles per hour, the tube will most likely be speeding along at double the speed of 40 miles per hour.
 Understanding this, keep your distance from any objects because it will be even harder to slow down the tube than what it will be the boat.